Spokane Hearing Oral Program of Excellence

-At HOPE School we support not only our students with hearing loss, but also the entire family.
+At Spokane HOPE we support not only our students with hearing loss, but also the entire family.
 One of the most valuable resources a child can have is an educated and involved parent.
-HOPE School works hard to ensure that our parents have the resources and support they need to be strong advocates for their children with hearing loss.
+Spokane HOPE works hard to ensure that our parents have the resources and support they need to be strong advocates for their children with hearing loss.
 Behind every successful child is a team of supporters lifting and guiding the child along their journey.
-HOPE School is blessed to be part of that team.

 Outreach Mainstream Services

-HOPE School has been a proud partner of the Center for Childhood Deafness and Hearing Loss (CDHL) since 2011 and has collaborated with this state agency in delivering critical inclusion services to students from birth to twenty-one years of age and who are placed in their neighborhood schools primarily throughout Eastern and Central Washington.
-Support services are available from HOPE School in English and Spanish.
+Spokane HOPE has been a proud partner of the Center for Childhood Deafness and Hearing Loss (CDHL) since 2011 and has collaborated with this state agency in delivering critical inclusion services to students from birth to twenty-one years of age and who are placed in their neighborhood schools primarily throughout Eastern and Central Washington.
+Support services are available from Spokane HOPE in English and Spanish.